Virtual concert: In video games and virtual worlds

 Since the mid-2000s, virtual concerts have also been held in virtual worlds instead of physical locations.
 The first major band to perform live in a virtual world was Duran Duran, who performed in Second Life in 2006.
+Another early Second Life concert claiming to be the "world's first virtual concert" was the Royal Liverpool Philharmonic Orchestra's 2007 performance, viewed by 100 randomly chosen Second Life users.
 In the same year, Phil Collins appeared in Grand Theft Auto: Vice City Stories performing his single "In The Air Tonight"; the concert is accessible as part of the game.

 In January 2019, a virtual music festival called Fire Festival (named as a play on the infamous 2017 Fyre Festival) was held on a dedicated Minecraft server.
 Organized by Canadian producer Max Schramp, the event was held in support of LGBT suicide prevention organization The Trevor Project.
 The following month, on February 2, EDM producer Marshmello held a ten-minute concert on the main map of third-person shooter Fortnite Battle Royale.
 The concert was viewable to anyone playing the game during that time, and a special variant of its "Team Rumble" game mode with respawns enabled was provided for the event.

 Virtual concerts grew in popularity through 2020 and 2021 due to restrictions set by the COVID-19 pandemic that made it difficult to hold traditional concerts.
 More concerts were held in Fortnite featuring artists including Travis Scott, BTS, Diplo, and Ariana Grande as interactive experiences.
-Fortnite would continue to host virtual concerts on a smaller and more social-oriented side map called "Party Royale."
+Fortnite would continue to host virtual concerts on a smaller and more social-oriented side map called "Party Royale".
 On April 16, 2020, American singer-songwriter Soccer Mommy collaborated with Club Penguin Rewritten fangame to host an in-game concert for her album Color Theory.
-On the social platform VRChat, a number of groups have organized digital nightclubs and music festivals with live streamed DJ performances by users and producers, hosted in specially-designed worlds on the platform that mimic real-life venues.
+Roblox hosted in-game concerts by Lil Nas X, Zara Larsson, and Twenty One Pilots, where the last concert allowed users to choose the setlist order and engage in a live chat with the band after the show.
+On the social platform VRChat, a number of groups have organized digital nightclubs and music festivals with live streamed DJ performances by users and producers, hosted in specially designed worlds on the platform that mimic real-life venues.